 • Complete all course assignments and homework to the best of his ability.
-(A student who has not submitted his homework to the appropriate Schoology assignment prior to the start of class will not be well-prepared to complete the in-class practice and homework that follows.
-This will often result in a snowballing amount of homework that serves only to discourage an elementary student.)
 If there are extenuating circumstances that prevent a student from completing homework prior to class, a parent must contact the instructor prior to class time to ask for an extension.

-•Upload homework to the appropriate Schoology Assignment folder prior to the start of class each day.
-Students must submit their work by scanning their homework pages and uploading it into the Schoology assignment window.
+- •Upload homework to the appropriate Schoology Assignment folder each week.
+Students must submit their work by scanning their homework pages and uploading it into the Schoology assignment window. - Check Schoology frequently for updates, homework assignments, and important documents.